Joey Logano: 2010: Youngest pole winner

 Logano won his first Coors Light Pole Award on March 19, 2010, for the Food City 500 at Bristol Motor Speedway.
-Despite going winless, he scored seven Top 5's and 16 Top 10's en route to a then-best 16th-place finish in the final points standing.
+Despite going winless, he scored seven top-fives and sixteen top-tens en route to a then-best sixteenth place finish in the final points standing.

 2011: Forgettable season

-Logano struggled through the 2011 season, with just four Top 5's, six Top 10's, and two pole positions, en route to a career-worst 24th-place finish in the final points standings.
+Logano struggled through the 2011 season, with just four top-fives, six top-tens, and two pole positions, en route to a career-worst 24th place finish in the final points standings.

 2012: Final season at Gibbs

-Crew chief Greg Zipadelli left the No. 20 team at the end of the 2011 season to become the competition director at Stewart-Haas Racing.
+Crew chief Greg Zipadelli left the No. 20 team at the end of the 2011 season to become the competition director at Stewart–Haas Racing.
 Jason Ratcliff was named Logano's new crew chief beginning with the 2012 season.

 In 2012, following several wins in the Nationwide Series, Logano won his second Sprint Cup Series race at the Pocono 400 at Pocono Raceway, after bumping Mark Martin with four laps to go, and holding off Martin and Tony Stewart.
-Logano became the first driver in 30 races to win a race from the pole position.
+Logano became the first driver in thirty races to win a race from the pole position.
 It was also the first time Logano had won a race that had gone the scheduled distance (as his 2009 victory had been in a rain-shortened event).
-He scored one other Top 5 and 11 other Top 10 finishes en route to a 17th-place finish in the final points standings.
+He scored one other top-five and eleven other top-ten finishes en route to a 17th-place finish in the final points standings.
 He also ended his final Nationwide series at Joe Gibbs Racing on a high note, winning a series-high nine races.